Springtime in Gallura: what to do, what to see, all the events and most beautiful places in this ancient region full of magic and charm.

 Primavera in Gallura is an event held every year in the region of the same name, involving almost all the municipalities in the area.
 Gallura is an ideal area for those who love green and eco-sustainable tourism, a perfect stop to discover the food and wine, traditional and folkloric heritage of the Sardinians.

-Primavera in Gallura is an itinerant event whose symbol is the ox cart, the cornerstone of Sardinian farming society.
-The events organised in this season are unmissable opportunities for those who want to discover the true essence of this land by following the "paths of memory", or the farmers' routes, in search of ancient crafts, genuine flavours and mysterious, bucolic places such as the "stazzi".
+Primavera in Gallura is an itinerant event whose symbol is the ox wagon, the cornerstone of Sardinian farming society.
+The events organised in this season are unmissable opportunities for those who want to discover the true essence of this land by following the paths of memory, or the farmers' routes, in search of ancient crafts, genuine flavours and mysterious bucolic places such as the 'stazzi'.

-These beautiful festivals are organised by local authorities and voluntary associations that know very well the culture of the place and that are often made up of people who have lived and worked on this land for generations: you won't find anything more be local than this!
-Artisans, farmers, restaurateurs, folk groups, local artists, ceramic, tapestry and cork craftsmen all contribute to making these events authentic and special: there is no better way to immerse yourself in the daily life of Sardinians!
+These beautiful festivals are organised by local authorities and voluntary associations that know very well the culture of the place and that are often made up of people who have lived and worked on this land for generations: you won't find anything more local than this!

 As always happens on a long journey, at the first two or three stations the imagination remains firm in the place where you left, and then suddenly, with the first morning met on the way, it turns towards the destination of the journey and now he builds the castles of the future there.

 Gallura is a land of wonders, both natural and archaeological.
-Let's take a look at some of the most beautiful villages that we recommend you visit by following a circular route, starting from San Teodoro and then moving north along the coast to finally arrive inland in the heart of Gallura.
+Let's take a look at some of the most beautiful villages that we recommend you visit by following a circular route, starting from San Teodoro and then moving North along the coast to finally come to the hinterland of Gallura.

 Today San Teodoro is one of Gallura's main seaside resorts, but millennia ago it was a Roman village called Coclearia: it is a very picturesque scattered municipality distributed around the church of San Teodoro di Amasea.
 Here you will find cheerful colourful houses and one of the most beautiful white beaches in Sardinia.